Ninoy Aquino International Airport: Terminal 3

-Terminal 3, the newest and largest terminal, covers 182500 m2 and extends 1.2 km, occupying a 63.5 ha site on Villamor Air Base.
+Terminal 3, the newest and largest terminal, covers 182500 m2 and extends 1.2 km, occupying a 63.5 ha Bases Conversion and Development Authority (BCDA)-owned site on Villamor Air Base.
 With construction beginning in 1997, the terminal partially opened on July 22, 2008, increasing the airport's capacity by 13 million passengers.
 The terminal's development, part of the 1989 expansion plan, commenced in 1997 but was beleaguered by legal battles, red tape, and arbitration cases in the United States and Singapore, as well as technical and safety issues including repeated incidents of collapsed ceilings that led to repeated delays.
 Japan-based Takenaka Corporation undertook the terminal's rehabilitation, and it became fully operational on July 31, 2014.